 Here’s our step-by-step guide on how to ice plunge like a pro:

-- Fill your ice bath or bathtub with cold water: The ideal cold plunge temperature is between 53 to 60 degrees Fahrenheit.
+- Set up your cold plunge tub according to the instructions (or fill your bathtub or DIY plunge with ice and water).
+The ideal cold plunge temperature is between 53 to 60 degrees Fahrenheit.
 Start warmer and progress to colder temperatures with more plunge practice.

 - Prepare a timer for anywhere between 2-10 minutes: If you’re brand new, you can start with 30 to 60 seconds, working up to longer durations with more cold plunge experience.
 More experienced folks can tolerate 10-15 minutes.